Formulas and Examples to Calculate Interest on Savings

 - A = $105.117 (or $105.12 if your bank rounds up)

-If it’s been a while since math class, the caret (^) is for exponentiation, which means a number is raised to the power of another.
+If it’s been a while since your last math class, the caret (^) is for exponentiation, which means a number is raised to the power of another.
 For example, “x^3” means x cubed (or x raised to the third power).
 If your browser shows the formatting correctly, this is another way to show it: A = P (1 + r/n)nt.

 An extra 12 cents might not seem like much.
 The earnings get more impressive with higher dollar amounts and longer holding times.